| UNIVERSITY AT BUFFALO - STATE UNIVERSITY OF NEW YORK | |

 Counterinsurgency Projects

-The second, ongoing project, called MURI, has focused on processing natural language untterances in a COIN domain in order to produce SNePS propositional graph representations of those messages.
+The second, ongoing project, part of the project called Unified Research on Network-based Hard+Soft Information Fusion, has focused on processing natural language utterances in a COIN domain in order to produce SNePS propositional graph representations of those messages.
 The messages are taken from field operatives and generally indicate the activities of suspected insurgents.
-In order to aid in the production of the propositional graphs we are currently employing the GATE syntactic processing suite and the FrameNet caseframe repository.
-The propositional graphs created are the input for the information fusion processes, as well as input for a CBIR process.
-The CBIR process uses the propositional graphs to retrieve relevant background knowledge from the NGA: GNS and Research Cyc about entities indentified in the messsages.
-The goal is to use this additional information to reason about insurgent activity and aid reference resolution.
+The raw messages are processed using the GATE text processing suite.
+The propositional graphs created are enhanced by CBIR with relevant background knowledge from VerbNet, WordNet, and the NGA GEOnet Names Server (GNS).
+The goal is to use these graphs to reason about insurgent activity and aid cross-message reference resolution.

 Relevant Publications: